The Three Pillars of Lent: Prayer

 • Reading and reflecting on the daily Mass readings

-• Spending five minutes in silence every day, asking the Lord to speak to us
+• Spending five minutes in silence every day, asking the Lord to speak to us.

-If prayer is already a consistent habit in our daily lives, we can try adding something of greater intensity for the season of Lent such as attending daily Mass, praying a whole rosary or chaplet every day or spending an extended period of time in silent contemplation.
+If prayer is already a consistent habit in our daily lives, we can try adding something of greater intensity for the season of Lent such as attending daily Mass, praying a whole Rosary or chaplet every day or spending an extended period of time in silent contemplation.

 MORE STORIES